clockback/prosakart/README.md

 **ProSakart** is a language-learning application, specifically for vocabulary memorization.
 It is a portmanteau of *Professional* and *Sakartvelo*.
 Its source code is written in Python.

+This application is no longer under active development, and is currently being replaced with a web-application equivalent, which can be found  [here](https://github.com/clockback/prokart).

 ## License

-Copyright © 2019  Elliot Paton-Simpson
+Copyright © 2021  Elliot Paton-Simpson

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by